 - See if your salt is finely ground or not.
 If not, grind it to get a fine salt powder.

-- Fill up your spice bottle with this salt leaving a little room on the top so that you can shake and sprinkle the salt from it.
+- Fill up your spice bottle with this salt leaving a little room on the top so that you can shake and sprinkle the salt with it.

 - Sprinkle the salt over your carpets in each room.
 The salt should cover the area evenly.